 c.
 Methods: Linear regression with robust standard errors was used to evaluate the association between mean fibrinogen across groups defined by CRP, with CRP log transformed.
 Observations where CRP was equal to zero were replaced with 0.5.
 Those subjects missing fibrinogen or CRP were excluded from this analysis.

-Results: 4899 subjects were included in this analysis.
-The estimated slope (β1) is 36.8 and represents the estimated difference in mean fibrinogen level among those who differ in log of CRP by 1.
-A 95% confidence interval suggests that this observed 36.8 difference is not unusual if the true difference in means is between 34.6 and 39.1A two-sided p-value<0.0005 indicates that we can reject the null hypothesis of no linear trend in mean fibrinogen across log of CRP levels.
+Results: Suggest you check page 10 of Scott’s reading "Use of Ratios and Logarithms in Statistical Regression Models" 4899 subjects were included in this analysis.
+The estimated slope (β1) is 36.8 and represents the estimated difference in mean fibrinogen level among those who differ in log of CRP by 1 expressed as XX fold difference (as per logarithm base i.e. 2.718) between groups.since you used natural log.
+The fold difference of natural log (2.718) is not meaningful and will need to be converted to understandable logs e.g. log 10 “10 fold” or log 2 “2 fold”.
+The conversion =X (36.8) estimate from regression model* log 10/ log (2.718) OR X estimate from regression model* log 2/ log (2.718) for 10 fold or 2 fold interpretation.
+A 95% confidence interval suggests that this observed 36.8 difference is not unusual if the true difference in means is between 34.6 and 39.1 per XXX fold proportional/relative difference between two groups with group with higher CRP having higher fibrinogen level.
+A two-sided p-value<0.0005 indicates that we can reject the null hypothesis of no linear trend in mean fibrinogen across log of CRP levels. -5

 d.
 See table 2 below